We are looking for tomorrow's leaders

 Yes, Ivey accepts both the GMAT and the GRE.
 However, candidates interested in pursuing post-MBA careers in the Financial Services or Management Consulting sectors should consider writing the GMAT to ensure a competitive profile as recruiters in these industries may request a GMAT score as part of their application process.
 Candidates should research the application criteria for the employers-of-preference before deciding which exam to write.

 No. At Ivey we pride ourselves on providing an MBA experience that cannot be delivered on a part-time or distance studies basis.
 Because of the interactive nature of the case-method and our focus on developing leadership essentials and a strong network of personal and professional relationships, it is necessary that students commit to pursuing the program in London for the year.

-With an alumni base of over 22,000 in 99 countries, where 2 in 5 Ivey alumni are at the Director level or higher in his or her organization, Ivey has more recruiters in its alumni network than other schools.
+With an alumni base of over 25,000 in 103 countries, where 1 in 2 Ivey alumni hold senior management positions (CEO, CFO, Director, etc.) in his or her organization, Ivey has more recruiters in its alumni network than other schools.
 We are in constant dialogue with all of the top recruiters, and work to ensure that our graduates have access to all of the top positions across various industries, functional roles and geographies.
 To see who recruited at Ivey this year, see our most recent employment report.